prprprus/viola/README.md

 ## Performance

-The following nginx are load balanced with one WSGI server.
+The following nginx are proxy with one WSGI server.
 Nginx configuration is consistent and the WSGI server response a string "Hello World".

 ```
 CPU: 2.7 GHz Intel Core i5